 Introduction

-In my ongoing exploration of Samsung’s entry-level smartphones, I recently reviewed the Galaxy A06 and found it to be a surprisingly interesting purchase and a good deal for certain audiences.
-However, it lacked one crucial feature: an NFC chip.
+As part of my ongoing exploration of Samsung’s entry-level smartphones, I recently reviewed the Galaxy A06 and found it surprisingly worthwhile for certain audiences — despite missing one crucial feature: NFC.

-The video below kicks off the full review and gives you a solid idea of what to expect from the Galaxy A16.
+The video below kicks off the full review and gives you a first look at what the Galaxy A16 has to offer.
 Don’t miss it!

 Samsung Galaxy A16 Smartphone Review: Unboxing, Overview & Camera Demonstration 📱🔎📝